 Unhook Garden Hose

-Things to remember for fall to have a happy plumbing system: Remove your garden hose!
-Even “Frost free” hoses can freeze if a hose is attached during freezing temps.
+Quality First Plumbing Things to remember for fall to have a happy plumbing system: Remove your garden hose!
+Even “Frost-Free” hoses can freeze if a hose is attached during freezing temps.
 Leaving the hose on the faucet keeps the faucet from draining.
 The remaining water will freeze and could damage the faucet.
 Plumbing Help Today

 Low Water Pressure?